hackerspacesg/hackerspace.sg/contents/_index/intro.markdown

-# Who we are
+# What is Hackerspace Singapore?

-A place to hack
+A place to hack and socialise in Singapore.